noobcoder45/Weapon_Detection/README.md

 Go to directory `RCNN`

 For Training
-Open rcnn_training.ipynb in Google Colab, and run the codes.
-The trained model is saved in the Colab Kernel, which can be downloaded and used for testing.
+Open rcnn_training.ipynb in Google Colab, upload the dataset, and change the folder path accordingly For Testing

-For Testing
-Open testing_rcnn_models, change the 1) Model path and 2) Test image path of your choice and run.
+Open testing_rcnn_models, upload models and test change the 1) Model path and 2) Test image path of your choice and run.
 Saved models are also available by downloaded by running the cells.

 ## Camera